 In response to the introduction of the Greater Leadership Overseas for the Benefit of Equality (GLOBE) Act of 2019 in the U.S. House, AJWS Director of Government Affairs Rori Kramer released this statement:

-“This bill sets the gold standard for the United States to restore its leadership on human rights, including the rights of lesbian, gay, bisexual, transgender and intersex (LGBTI) persons abroad.
+“This bill sets the gold standard for the United States to restore its leadership on human rights, including the rights of lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI) persons abroad.
 The GLOBE Act puts forth a vision for justice for people who have been marginalized and criminalized by their governments, and whose rights have been subjugated as the Trump Administration recklessly disregards human rights norms.

 Specifically, the GLOBE Act: